-In preparing the initial scheme for the construction of wireless stations in the Commonwealth it was evident, viewing the insular position of Australia, that, for an effective system of radio-telegraphic communication to be given, not only must the service offered be continuous, but the distances separating the stations must to a great extent be governed by the normal working range of the vessels with which communication would have to be established.
-With this object in view, the Commonwealth Government have constructed and erected twenty stations at or near the following localities: -- Port Moresby, Thursday Island, Cooktown, Townsville, Rockhampton.
-Brisbane, Sydney, Flinders Island, Melbourne, Hobart, King Island, Mount Gambier, Adelaide, Esperance, Perth, Geraldton, Broome, Roeburne, Wyndham, and Darwin.
+In preparing the initial scheme for the construction of wireless stations in the Commonwealth it was evident viewing the insular position of Australia, that, for an effective system of radio-telegraphic communication to be given, not only must the service offered be continuous, but the distances separating the stations must to a great extent be governed by the normal working range of the vessels with which communication would have to be established.
+With this object in view, the Commonwealth Government have constructed and erected twenty stations at or near the following localities: -- Port Moresby, Thursday Island, Cooktown, Townsville, Rockhampton, Brisbane, Sydney, Flinders Island, Melbourne, Hobart, King Island, Mount Gambier, Adelaide, Esperance, Perth, Geraldton, Broome, Roebourne, Wyndham, and Darwin.
+A low power station is in course of erection at Samarai Island (New Guinea).
 To these must be added the station installed at Macquarie Island (which has been used chiefly for meteorological purposes, but is not at present in use), also the lighthouses at Tasman Island and Cape Don, which have small installations.
-In the Pacific, the Commonwealth controls stations at Woodlark Island, Rabaul, Wilhelmshaven, Nauru, and Bougainville; all these, with the exception of Woodlark Island, being on former German territory now occupied by Australia.
+In the Pacific, the Commonwealth controls stations at Woodlark Island, Rabaul, Mandang, Nauru, and Kieta; all these, with the exception of Woodlark Island, being on former German territory now occupied by Australia.
 The rates for messages forwarded between the foregoing stations in the Pacific and the Commonwealth are 3d. per word, plus the ordinary land line charges of the Commonwealth.
 The stations at Sydney, Perth, and Woodlark Island are of a high-power type, the first-named being capable of communication with New Zealand and the radio-telegraphic stations in the Pacific, and the Perth station with Cocos Island.
-A fourth high-power station is to be erected at Darwin, and will operate with Singapore and the islands of the Pacific.
 All the other stations are of a lower power, and constitute the internal scheme of inter and ship-to-shore communication.

-The working range by day-and under unfavourable conditions-of the low-power stations is 500 miles; that of the high-power stations being 1250 miles, though the proposed installation at Darwin will have a day range of over 2000 miles.
-Under more favourable conditions, however, messages can be transmitted over much greater distances, extending in the case of low-power stations to over 1500 miles.
+The working range by day-and under unfavourable conditions-of the low-power stations is 300 miles; that of the high-power stations being 1000 miles.

-The ordinary ship-to-shore communication rates for ships registered by the Commonwealth or New Zealand are 5d. per word, allocated as follows:-3d. for land station and 2d. for ship station charge, while for vessels registered by other administrations the rates are 10d. per word, allocated as follows:-6d. for land station, and 4d. for the ship station charge.
+The ordinary saip to shore communication rates for ships registered by the Commonwealth or New Zealand are 5d. per word, allocated as follows:-3d. for land station and 2d. for ship station charge, while for vessels registered by other administrations the rates are 10d. per word, allocated as follows:-6d. for land station, and 4d. for the ship station charge.
 In all cases must be added the inland forwarding charge of 1d. per word.
 Between the Commonwealth and Port Moresby and Thursday Island the rate is 2d. per word, and between the mainland and Flinders Island, King Island, or Macquarie Island, one penny per word, plus ordinary land line charges.